 However, there are times when your rich snippet just doesn’t come up in the search engine result pages, even though you have implemented the required structured data markup for the website.
 What is the reason behind this?
 Why can’t you suddenly see the snippets?
-Let’s take a look at few reasons behind your snippets not showing in search engine results.
+Let’s take a look at a few reasons behind your snippets not showing in search engine results.

 Rich snippets are not something guaranteed.
 There are many who think that just because they embedded the code to a site, Google will easily start featuring rich snippets.
 But this isn’t the case.
 So, snippets are not something that Google promises and hence you can’t take them for granted.